The Evidence Is In. Here’s What We Found.

 This isn’t about telling men what to do.
 It’s about inviting everyone into the conversation and discovering what works, together.

 This wasn’t a vibe check.
 We measured it properly.
-And the results were striking:
+And the results — now confirmed through formal statistical analysis — were striking:

 When shown workplace aggression scenarios, more men said they’d step in.
 Avoidance dropped sharply.
 Again, the control group showed no movement.